-Significant weather events, changes in the economy, and new regulations can all impact trucking capacity—a reality that often translates into higher rates for shippers.
+Significant weather events, changes in the economy, and new regulations can all impact trucking capacity—a reality that often translates into higher truckload and LTL rates for shippers.

 That’s exactly what’s happening as 2017 begins to come to a close.
 “Waves of disruption in available truck and rail capacity are radiating out from areas of the Texas and Louisiana Gulf Coast and Florida that took a direct hit from the two hurricanes,” William B. Cassidy writes in JOC.com’s Hurricanes threaten US-wide impact on freight capacity.
 “The economic aftershock is affecting freight flows and transportation pricing across North America.”

 Rates on the Rise

 According to Logistics Management, the first week of October saw a continuation of recent multi-year highs, with demand for truckload capacity already at a premium due to economic growth and seasonal freight activity.

 For example, the flatbed load-to-truck ratio in September saw record flatbed demand, sending the load-to-truck ratio to 50.2 loads per truck—its highest mark in years.
 The average flatbed rate rose to $2.31 per mile in the first week in October, with the highest national reefer rate in almost three years at $2.37 per mile, and the load-to-truck ratio for the week at 12.4 loads per truck.

 “The past couple months have churned up a perfect storm of supply chain pressure,” according to the most recent DAT RateView report.
 “Hurricane Harvey hit the Gulf Coast in late August, follow shortly after by Hurricane Irma.
 Fuel prices rose, and relief and rebuilding efforts lured trucks southward, leaving fewer trucks to handle fall harvests and move manufactured goods from ports.”